Sizo-Sithole/Sizo-slipstreamdata.github.io/README.md

 # Hi there 👋 I'm Sizo Allay Sithole

-🎓 Master’s in Industrial Engineering (Data Science Stream) @ Stellenbosch University
+🎓 Bsc in Business Analytics
 📍 Passionate about **data-driven solutions in retail and supply chain resilience**
 📊 Focused on leveraging **advanced analytics & machine learning** for measurable **business and social impact**